Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 The irrational thing to do would be sit there and take the hit.

-And what George Will was saying, there's no rational business is going to sit there and take the hit.
+And what George Will was saying, there's no rational business that's going to sit there and take the hit.

 And this takes us back to the thing that we discuss quite frequently on this program, and that is when government programs are proposed, there's always a static analysis by the Congressional Budget Office.